amblina/katacoda-scenarios/tutorial1/step2.md

 ``mkdir <name_of_your_directory>``

-As good practise, don't include spaces in your directory name - we'll cover this later.
+As good practice, don't include spaces in your directory name - we'll cover this later.

 ##### 2.2.1 Trying to create a directory that already exists